MeMail is all about the sender: their views, their photos, their discretion, and their personality.

 MeMailers embed graphics that are either too large, too controversial, or simply too personal.

-MeMailers attach many large attachments without considering whether the recipient is even interested in the attachments, if they have the software to view them, or the data allowance to cover those downloads.
+MeMailers attach many large attachments without considering whether the recipient is interested in the attachments, if they have the software to view them, or the data allowance to cover those downloads.

 MeMailers blurt out their demands or questions without first typing a courteous greeting.
 They also don’t think to add a “Thank You!” in their closing and follow up with you for a response if you don’t reply immediately.
-Nor do they send a quick thank you email when you do respond to their terse request.
+Nor do they send a quick thank you email when you respond to their terse request.

 Courtesy Matters in Email Too